Bl4ck-h00d/Flash-Find/README.md

-# Flash Search ⚡: Parallel Search Optimization with Web Workers
+# Flash Find ⚡: Parallel Search Optimization with Web Workers

 This project addresses the performance challenges associated with client-side search operations as the dataset grows or when using complex search algorithms.
 In scenarios where traditional approaches fail to provide satisfactory performance, this project offers a solution by leveraging web workers for parallel processing.